Subscribe to

 Artistic result

-On May 19th, 2023, the participating women will present the results of the project in a performance at the Santa Mònica (Barcelona).
-They will be accompanied by Liba Villavecchia’s trio, with Vasco Trilla on drums and Àlex Reviriego on double bass and electronics.
+On May 19th, 2023, the participating women presented the results of the project in a performance at the Santa Mònica (Barcelona).
+They were accompanied by Liba Villavecchia’s trio, with Vasco Trilla on drums and Àlex Reviriego on double bass and electronics.

 The project was made possible thanks to the support of the “la Caixa” Foundation, through their Art for Change programme.